ironcamel/postmail/README.md

 # About

 Postmail is a simple REST based service for sending email.
 Similar to Amazon's Simple Email Service.
+It is asynchronous and highly scalable.
+Emails are placed on a job queue and multiple workers can process them independently.

 # Installation